*All Orders 4/19-4/27 Will Ship 4/28*

 Saturated Fats

 Saturated fats are usually found in your generally “unhealthy” food options.
-These can be man-made or naturally occurring.
+These can be manufactured or naturally occurring.
 They’re dubbed “saturated” fats because their molecular chain is saturated with hydrogen.

 Examples of prime sources of saturated fats include: